endo-git9/kersandona/replit.md

 ## Overview

-This is a gamified interactive resume website built as a side-scrolling RPG-style experience.
-The project combines modern web technologies with game-like elements to create an engaging digital portfolio that tells Endo Kersandona's career story through interactive levels and achievements.
+This is a gamified interactive resume website built as a side-scrolling RPG-style experience featuring real career data and achievements from Endo Kersandona's 9+ year career in product and project management.
+The website showcases authentic experience across 7 companies, 11 professional certifications, and 12+ industry sectors including fintech, banking, cybersecurity, and digital identity.
+The project combines modern web technologies with game-like elements to create an engaging digital portfolio that presents measurable career achievements through interactive RPG-style levels.

 ## User Preferences